 Some of our embedded online forms may be difficult to complete when using a screen reader.
 Our forms are hosted by 3rd party solution providers and incorporated onto webpages as appropriate.
 We cannot fix these issues directly.
 In the meantime if you require a specific form please contact firstname.lastname@example.org and request an accessible alternative version.

 In addition our course search form in the Study section of the mega-navigation menu fails success criteria 4.1.1 (Parsing) Element ID is Not Unique.

 Search filters are located on the website for: Event / News / Undergraduate Search / Postgraduate Search / Staff Directory filtering for your convenience.
 They fail success criteria 3.2.2 (On Input) for missing buttons and 1.3.1 (Info & Relationships) where filter options are not grouped.
-We plan to fix this by January 2021.
+We plan to fix this by April 2023.

 We have taken care to ensure that descriptions for screen reader users have been added to elements that display links such as Read more or Find out more across the site for users of assistive technologies.
 However, there are other instances on the site hyperlink text is non-unique (eg Click here).
 We are working through the site to identify these and reformat the content concerned to try to eradicate this potential source of confusion for users of assistive technologies.
 This fails success criteria 2.4.4 (Link Purpose (In Context)).
-We plan to fix this by 31 January 2021.
+We plan to fix this by April 2023.

 Some website content use same link name for links going to different destinations.
 These fail success criteria 2.4.4 Link Purpose (In Context) Link text used for multiple different destinations.
-We plan to fix this by 31 January 2021.
+We plan to fix this by April 2023.

 These PDFs contain machine readable content, but have a number of additional issues to raise their accessibility up to the required standards.
 These PDFs typically fail accessibility guidelines on combinations of the following success criteria:

 There may also be a very small number of PDFs which currently fail success criterion 1.4.5 (Images of Text), where they contain scanned text which may not have been converted to computer-readable text.
-We plan to complete this by 31 January 2021.

 These are not currently keyboard accessible.
 This fails success criteria 2.1.1 (Keyboard).
 The virtual tour function was developed by a 3rd party.
 We cannot fix this (see Disproportionate Burden section below) but sighted keyboard users may find switching on Windows Mouse Keys in the Ease of access panel could help.